JayQuant/Elementary-Quantitative-Research-and-Portfolio-Management/README.md

 1. Data collection via web scraping (Completed)
 2. Data cleaning & organizing (Completed)
-4. Quantitative Research and Bactktesting, Portfolio Management, and Performance Measurement (Ongoing)
+3. Basic Factor Construction (Completed)
+4. Applied Factor Investing (Completed)
+5. Portfolio Theory (Ongoing)

 ## Data collection via web scraping
 I have learned basics of web scraping, html navigation and collected varieties of financial data from different websites using POST and GET requests.
 Below are some of the tasks that I've done.